KiranGangoor0301/CustomerChurn/README.md

 ## Overview

-This CodeSoft project implements a customer churn prediction system, which utilizes machine learning techniques to analyze customer data and predict whether a customer is likely to churn (leave) the service in the near future.
+This  project implements a customer churn prediction system, which utilizes machine learning techniques to analyze customer data and predict whether a customer is likely to churn (leave) the service in the near future.
 By identifying potential churners, businesses can take proactive measures to retain valuable customers and improve customer satisfaction.

 ## Key Features